-Our ship is equipped with a Telefunken-Neumann N20 and a TL Audio M4, clocked to random precision by engineer Lukas Meier, and flown by licensed producers around Berlin.
-For recording we have tube guitar amplifiers by H&K, Tech-21 Bass recording and Alesis E-Drums along with a full set of microphones and hard- and software synthesizers.
-You'll also find various gadgets and gizmos we came across while foraging for parts in the wreck yards of larger ships, last but not least a NOS Revox A77 1/4" tape machine.
+Our ship is equipped with a Telefunken-Neumann N20 and a TL Audio M4, clocked to random precision by engineer Lukas Meier, and flown by a myriad of producers living and working around Berlin.
+For recording we have tube guitar amplifiers by H&K, Tech-21 Bass recording, a set of microphones for every purpose and hard- and software synthesizers.
+You'll also find various gadgets and gizmos we came across while foraging for parts in the wreck yards of larger ships, last but not least a BBC Studer A810 Tape Machine.

 Living Note Studio has always been, and always will be, driven by the specific desire to hook up your normal producer and indie musician with the processing power of major labels, without breaking the bank and hopefully all of us surviving in the process.
-Correct stacking of roles has been key in this endeavour, so instead of functioning like a "normal" studio that receives musicians to record and mix, we cater to producers who need access to serious machines.
+As we are a studio and not a music production company or label - we function as the machine arm of labels and producers wishing to take their production abilities to the next level.